-The salad is simple – scatter chopped lettuce on the bottom of your take-away container, then add strips of peppers, chick peas, chicken, tomatoes (scattered with basil and salt), green beans and red onion.
+The salad is simple compared to my usual go-to salad – scatter chopped lettuce on the bottom of your take-away container, then add strips of peppers, chick peas, chicken, tomatoes (scattered with basil and salt), green beans and red onion.
 I skipped the anchovies (ugh) but used the recipe for a red wine and mustard dressing, which you drizzle over at the last moment.
 It’s really fresh, and looks pretty to boot.
 Flea loved this one, and you can switch the chicken for tuna or feta cheese, if you prefer.

 Gwyneth’s book has a chapter on comfort food and we couldn’t decide which to try.